 Margaret Hamilton Sipe DNP, RN, NEA-BC, FAONL

-Margie Sipe is Assistant Professor and Director of the Doctor of Nursing Practice program in the School of Nursing at MGH Institute of Health Professions.
+Margie Sipe is Director of the Doctor of Nursing Practice program and Assistant Professor in the School of Nursing at MGH Institute of Health Professions.
 She first joined the IHP faculty in 2012 as a term lecturer in informatics in the Doctor of Nursing Practice (DNP) program.
 Her career trajectory has spanned nursing education, nursing leadership practice, and consultation.
-She actually was Chair of the first-level nursing program at the original MGH SON diploma program prior to its transition into the Institute; she assumed the role of program director for the DNP program in 2017.
+She was Chair of the first-level nursing program at the original MGH SON diploma program prior to its transition into the Institute; she assumed the role of program director for the DNP program in 2017.

 Dr. Sipe is certified as a nursing executive-advanced (NEA-BC) by ANCC.
 She has provided leadership in several clinical practice roles at local institutions.
-Last year she served as the performance improvement consultant for the MA- Hospital Engagement Network (HEN) project for the state of MA through the Massachusetts Hospital Association, AHA-HRET group, working with national and state hospital leaders to improve outcomes on defined metrics.
+She has also served as the performance improvement consultant for the MA- Hospital Engagement Network (HEN) project for the state of MA through the Massachusetts Health and Hospital Association’s, AHA-HRET group, working with national and state hospital leaders to improve outcomes on defined metrics.

-Along with her Assistant Professor role at the Institute, she serves as a Nursing Project Director in Quality at Brigham and Women's Hospital where one of her roles is looking at assuring that metrics from the new EPIC information system are reliable and valid.
+Along with her roles at the Institute, she serves as a Nursing Program Director in Quality at Brigham and Women's Hospital where one of her assignments was assuring that metrics from the EPIC information system were reliable and valid.

 She has always been interested in how technology can enhance practice and improve care for clients and patients.
-Her capstone focuses on how partnerships with patients using technology could play a key role in promoting safer medication practice.
+Her DNP translational research focused on how partnerships with patients using technology could play a key role in promoting safer medication practice.
 Other areas of teaching expertise include implementation science and outcomes measurement, leadership, role definition of DNP graduates, evidence-based practice, and design science..
 She successfully led the redesign efforts to create an innovative and integrated, cohort- based DNP curriculum that is currently receiving national attention.